jonaschlegel/archaeological-fields-and-methods/README.md

 - [University of Oxford - MSc in Applied Landscape Archaeology](https://www.ox.ac.uk/admissions/graduate/courses/msc-applied-landscape-archaeology) (Oxford, UK - Europe): A part-time program focusing on the theories and methods of landscape archaeology, emphasizing practical fieldwork and research.
 - [Freie Universität Berlin - MA in Applied Landscape and Field Archaeology](https://www.fu-berlin.de/en/studium/studienangebot/master/angewandte-landschafts-und-feldarchaeologie/index.html) (Berlin, Germany - Europe): A master's program that teaches modern methods and concepts of both landscape and field archaeology, with a focus on the dynamic development of natural and cultural landscapes.
 - [Umeå University - Master's Programme in Landscape Archaeology / Environmental Archaeology](https://www.umu.se/en/education/master/masters-programme-in-landscape-archaeology--environmental-archaeology/) (Umeå, Sweden - Europe): Offers specialization in Landscape or Environmental Archaeology, focusing on interpreting ancient landscapes and environments through various methods.
-- [University of Cambridge - MPhil in Archaeology (Landscape Archaeology)](https://www.arch.cam.ac.uk/graduate/graduate-study/landscape) (Cambridge, UK - Europe): Provides training in landscape archaeology, emphasizing the integration of archaeological and environmental data.
-- [University of Sheffield - MA in Landscape Archaeology](https://www.sheffield.ac.uk/archaeology/postgraduate/masters/landscape-archaeology) (Sheffield, UK - Europe): Focuses on the study of past landscapes and their development over time, combining theoretical and practical approaches.

 #### Research Companies and Institutes

 - **[Ludwig Boltzmann Institute for Archaeological Prospection and Virtual Archaeology](https://archpro.lbg.ac.at/)** (Vienna, Austria - Europe): Former dedicated to developing new techniques and methodological concepts for landscape archaeology and the digital preservation of cultural heritage.
 The insitute was discontinued in March 2024.
 - **[Landscape Archaeology Research Group (GIAP) - Catalan Institute of Classical Archaeology](https://giap.icac.cat/)** (Tarragona, Spain - Europe): Focuses on unraveling the past through the study of human footprints on the landscape, employing various interdisciplinary methods.
 - **[International Association of Landscape Archaeology (IALA)](https://iala-lac.org/)** (International): Aims to promote interdisciplinary research in landscape archaeology, providing a platform for archaeologists and researchers from related disciplines.
-- **[Austrian Archaeological Institute](https://www.oeaw.ac.at/en/oeai/home/)** (Vienna, Austria - Europe): Austria's largest research institution in archaeology and classical studies, studying human history from the Quaternary period to modern times, including landscape archaeology.
-- **[University of Cambridge - Department of Archaeology](https://www.arch.cam.ac.uk/research/projects/landscape-archaeology)** (Cambridge, UK - Europe): Conducts multi-period projects integrating analysis of human and physical landscapes using remote sensing, survey, excavation, and environmental reconstruction.

 #### Key Books/Articles

-- **"Interpreting Archaeology: Finding Meaning in the Past"** edited by Ian Hodder: Discusses various approaches to understanding archaeological landscapes and their significance.
-- **"The Archaeology of Landscapes: Themes and Directions"** edited by Nicholas David and Jonathan Thomas: Explores different themes and methodologies in landscape archaeology.
+- **Landscape – Place – People: the values of spatial terminology in heritage and beyond: Discovery, Innovation and Science in the Historic Environment** by Jonathan Last (2020): The document offers a discussion of relevant terms used to describe and explain selected spatial concepts and phenomena relevant to the historic environment.
-- **"Landscape Archaeology: Reading and Interpreting the American Historical Landscape"** by Rebecca Yamin and Karen Bescherer Metheny: Provides insights into interpreting historical landscapes through archaeological methods.
+- **Landscape Archaeology: Reading and Interpreting the American Historical Landscape** by Rebecca Yamin and Karen Bescherer Metheny (1996): Provides insights into interpreting historical landscapes through archaeological methods.

 #### Journals/Journal Series

-- **[Journal of Landscape Archaeology](https://www.tandfonline.com/toc/rlah20/current)**: A peer-reviewed journal focusing on the study of past landscapes and human interactions with them.
-- **[Landscapes](https://www.tandfonline.com/toc/rlsp20/current)**: Publishes interdisciplinary research on landscape studies, including archaeological perspectives.
 - **[Antiquity](https://www.cambridge.org/core/journals/antiquity)**: An international journal of archaeology that frequently includes articles on landscape archaeology.

 #### Relevant Podcasts/Videos/Newsletters/Blogs

-- **[Blog: "Landscapes and Layers"](https://landscapesandlayers.wordpress.com/)**: Features articles and discussions on the latest research and developments in landscape archaeology.
+-

 #### Conferences